bchaoss/Note-Learning-and-Newsletter/Reading-MMM-Results.md

-# How We Reading MMM Results
+# How We Read MMM Results

 *Rethinking channel ROI, volume scale, and Trade-offs — for Budget Decisions.*